simpleanalytics/docs/_docs/55_events/01-introduction.md

 ## Create custom subdomain

-How to add a custom subdomain is described in [Bypass ad-blockers](/bypass-ad-blockers).
+How to add a custom subdomain is described in [bypass ad-blockers](/bypass-ad-blockers).

 ## Install embed script